coyleandrew/Web-Scraper/README.md

  1. Scrape: NetNutritionClient will extract menu items and locations from https://dining.osu.edu/NetNutrition into an array of type Items[]
  2. Clean: Sanitize will remove duplicates and extraneous item descriptions not relevant to searching. (e.g. item sizes)
- 3. Save: Save cleaned list of Items to a CSV to improve searching experience.
+ 3. Save: Save cleaned list of items to a CSV to improve searching experience.
  4. Search: Find search text matches and offer the nearest result.